Bubble-assisted Leptogenesis: Introduction

+As a consequence of the high energy scales required, testing the minimal (hierarchical) model is challenging to say the least.
+On the other hand, if $B-L$ is promoted to a good symmetry which is broken spontaneously and this transition is first-order, in principle we may be able to indirectly test for leptogenesis by searching for gravitational wave signals produced during bubble percolation.
+However, most of the parameter space (strong-washout leptogenesis) remains outside the sensitivity range of future gravitational wave detectors as the peak frequency is expected to be high, $f_{\rm peak} \sim 10^5$--$10^6\,{\rm Hz}\, (T_*/10^{11}\,\GeV)$, where $T_*$ is the reheating temperature of the phase transition.
+Without modifications, one of which we explore in this work, the prospects for testability are bleak.

-In this work, we consider bubble dynamics during a first-order phase transition (FOPT) as a source of a strong departure from thermal equilibrium on the RHN population, and investigate the implications for the lower bound of $M_N$, specifically in the strong-washout regime discussed above.
-The idea of utilizing bubble dynamics for baryogenesis through a sudden mass gain, to be described below, was first proposed in~\cite{Baldes:2021vyz} and was applied to leptogenesis recently in~\cite{Huang:2022vkf,Dasgupta:2022isg}\,\footnote{ There are various other implications of the strong departure from thermal equilibrium induced by FOPTs.
-For example, see~\cite{Azatov:2021irb, Baldes:2021vyz, Azatov:2022tii} for baryogenesis scenarios without leptogenesis and~\cite{Hui:1998dc,Chung:2011hv, Chung:2011it, Hambye:2018qjv,Falkowski:2012fb,Baker:2019ndr, Chway:2019kft, Azatov:2021ifm,Wong:2023qon} in the context of dark matter. }.
+We consider bubble dynamics during a first-order phase transition (FOPT) as a source of a strong departure from thermal equilibrium on the RHN population.
+We show that, in this scenario, the required value of $M_N$ is more than one order of magnitude lower than that of the conventional scenario when requiring successful leptogenesis, and therefore it is within the testable range of future gravitational wave detectors.
+The idea of utilizing bubble dynamics for baryogenesis through a sudden mass gain, to be described below, was first proposed in~\cite{Baldes:2021vyz}\footnote{However in \cite{Baldes:2021vyz}, the mass gain mechanism was applied to a model using the decay of coloured scalars.} and was applied to leptogenesis recently in~\cite{Huang:2022vkf,Dasgupta:2022isg}\,\footnote{ There are various other implications of the strong departure from thermal equilibrium induced by FOPTs.
+For example, \cite{Cline:2022xhx} for the case of a supersymmetric phase transition, ~\cite{Azatov:2021irb, Baldes:2021vyz, Azatov:2022tii} for baryogenesis scenarios without leptogenesis and~\cite{Hui:1998dc,Chung:2011hv, Chung:2011it, Hambye:2018qjv,Falkowski:2012fb,Baker:2019ndr, Chway:2019kft, Azatov:2021ifm,Wong:2023qon, Elor:2021swj, Baldes:2022oev, Guo:2015lxa} in the context of dark matter. }.
 We will provide a complementary analysis by performing a numerically detailed scan of such a leptogenesis scenario, specifically for the non-resonant case, to evaluate the final baryon asymmetry as well as potential gravitational wave (GW) signatures.

 The setup of the scenario we consider is as follows: we assume that the Majorana mass of the RHNs are provided by the vev of a scalar field and the phase transition corresponding to this spontaneous symmetry breaking is first-order (see Ref.\,\cite{Shuve:2017jgj} for the study of the second-order case).
 The relevant part of the Lagrangian can be written in the mass basis of the RHNs as